freenas/freenas-docs/userguide/storage.rst

 :numref:`Table %s <zfs_periodic_snapshot_opts_tab>`
 summarizes the fields in this screen.

-.. note:: If you just need a one-time snapshot, instead use :menuselection:`Storage --> Volumes --> View Volumes` and click the :guilabel:`Create Snapshot` button for the volume or dataset to snapshot.
+.. note:: If only a one-time snapshot is needed, instead use :menuselection:`Storage --> Volumes --> View Volumes` and click the :guilabel:`Create Snapshot` button for the volume or dataset to snapshot.